RH8888/valhallabot/docs/deployment.md

 For deployments expecting heavy traffic, increase the pool size to allow more concurrent requests.
-A common starting point is allocating roughly 5–10 connections per Gunicorn worker while staying within the MySQL server's `max_connections` limit.
+A common starting point is allocating roughly 5–10 connections per worker process while staying within the MySQL server's `max_connections` limit.
 The application logs an error when the pool is exhausted; configure your monitoring to alert on this condition.